 As a result of the COVID-19 pandemic, certain public utility commissions, regulatory agencies, and other governmental authorities in all of our markets have issued orders that impact the way we have historically acquired customers, such as door to door marketing.
-Our reduced marketing resulted in significantly reduced customer acquisition costs during 2021 compared to historical amounts.
-As these orders have largely expired, we expect our customer acquisition costs with respect to door to door marketing to slowly return to historic levels.
+Our reduced marketing resulted in significantly reduced customer acquisition costs during 2020 and 2021 compared to historical amounts.
+As these orders have largely expired, our customer acquisition costs with respect to door to door marketing has increased during 2022.
 We are unable to predict our future customer acquisition costs at this time.
 Please see "Item 1A-Risk Factors" in this "Annual Report."